FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/using-the-front-end-application.md

  * `getReview(reviewID, sucessCallback, errorCallback)`: Retrieves a specific review.
  * `createNewReview(restaurantName, ratingValue, reviewBody, sucessCallback, errorCallback)`: Creates a new review for  the specified restaurant using the passed rating value and review content.
  * `updateReview(reviewId, ratingValue, reviewBody, sucessCallback, errorCallback)`: Updates the specified review using the new provided values.
-* `deleteReview(reviewId, sucessCallback, errorCallback)`: Delete the specified review.
+* `deleteReview(reviewId, sucessCallback, errorCallback)`: Deletes the specified review.
  * `createNewReservation(restaurantName, partySize, reservationDatetime, sucessCallback, errorCallback)`: Creates a new reservation for the logged user at the specified restaurant and at the given date.
  * `cancelReservation(reservationId, sucessCallback, errorCallback)`: Cancels the specified reservation.
 * `simplifyRestaurantsFormat (restaurants)`: Takes an array of restaurants and return another one  with the restaurants simplified.
 The expected format for the input array is the same than the format used for `getOrganizationRestaurants` or `getAllRestaurants`.
 This function also filters out restaurants with invalid coordinates.